The Swiss watchmaker introduces a new men’s V50 Vanguard Tourbillon Minute Repeater and women’s V35 Vanguard Lady Tourbillon Gravity.

 Record-seeking like that can be an end in its own right, as a business and marketing tool.
 Just look at the current Guinness Book of World Records business model to get an idea of what I’m talking about.

-But Frank Muller isn’t only about setting records.
+But Franck Muller isn’t only about setting records.
 The Swiss watchmaker is well regarded in the industry and even has a strong presence in pop-culture, with references to its timekeepers seemingly in every other hip hop song.

 On top of that, the brand owns 50 patents, runs 48 exclusive boutiques around the world, and has no less than 7 production sites across Switzerland.